near/docs/docs/3.tutorials/nfts/5-approval.md

 You'll notice that the function contains an optional `msg` parameter.
 This message can be used by NFT marketplaces.
 If a message was provided into the function, you're going to perform a cross contract call to the account being given access.
 This cross contract call will invoke the `nft_on_approve` function which will parse the message and act accordingly.

-It is up to the person approving to pass in an appropriate message that the marketplace can properly decode and use.
+It is up to the approving person to provide a properly encoded message that the marketplace can decode and use.
 This is usually done through the marketplace's frontend app which would know how to construct the `msg` in a useful way.

 #### Internal functions